-Many people use the term "parapsychology" in the context of the paranormal, but what does it really mean?
+Many people define parapsychology in the context of the paranormal, but what does it really mean?
 Like other social sciences, parapsychology is a scientific discipline that uses scientific method to test hypotheses.

-According to the Rhine Research Center, parapsychology studies interaction between the living and environmental occurrences that fall outside of currently known physical laws of nature.
+According to the Rhine Research Center, the definition of parapsychology includes the study of interaction between the living and environmental occurrences that fall outside of currently known physical laws of nature.
 These studies focus on five areas.

 Survival of Consciousness